When was the last time you felt truly loved?

-Sometimes it is difficult to separate between Allah being affectionate, and Allah being merciful, and Allah being forgiving.
+Sometimes, it is challenging to separate Allah being affectionate, Allah being merciful, And Allah being forgiving.
 Aren’t they all the same?
-Al-Ghazali states that “Its meaning [al-Wadud] is close to ‘the Merciful’, but mercy is linked with one who receives mercy, and the one who receives mercy is needy and poor.
-So the actions of the Merciful presuppose there is one who is weak to receive mercy, while the actions of the Loving-Kind [al-Wadud] do not require that.
+Al-Ghazali states that “Its meaning [al-Wadud] is close to ‘the Merciful,’ but mercy comes to one who receives mercy, And the one who receives mercy is needy and poor.
+So the Merciful’s actions presuppose one who is weak to receive mercy, while the activities of the Loving-Kind [al-Wadud] do not require that.

 “By the morning brightness, And [by] the night when it covers with darkness, Your Lord has not taken leave of you, [O Muhammad], nor has He detested [you].”
 [Qur’an, 93:1-3]